gollol/LighterWave/README.md

   * Rendering is parallelized across all available cores
   * Parallelized scene loading (image loading, BVH building, etc)
 * BVH acceleration structure
-  * Data-structure and traversal is supplied by us
+  * Data-structure and traversal is supplied
-  * Split-in-the-middle build is supplied as well
-  * It's your job to implement more sophisticated building
+  * Uses the surface area heuristic (SAH) by deault but split-in-the-middle may also be used
 * Useful utilities
   * Thread-safe logger functionality
   * Assert statements that provide extra context
-  * An embedded profiler to identify bottlenecks of your code
+  * An embedded profiler to identify bottlenecks of the code
   * Random number generators
 * A Blender exporter
-  * You can easily build and render your own scenes
+  * So you can easily build and render your own scenes

 ## Contributors
 Lightwave was written by [Alexander Rath](https://graphics.cg.uni-saarland.de/people/rath.html), with contributions from [Ömercan Yazici](https://graphics.cg.uni-saarland.de/people/yazici.html) and [Philippe Weier](https://graphics.cg.uni-saarland.de/people/weier.html).